Aldaviva/ThrottleDebounce/Readme.md

 }
 ```

-<a id="retrying"></a>
 ## Retrying

 Given a function or action, you can execute it and, if it threw an exception, automatically execute it again until it succeeds.

-<a id="usage-1"></a>
 ### Usage
 ```cs
 Retrier.Attempt(attempt => MyErrorProneAction(), maxAttempts: 2);
 ```

-1. Call **`Retrier.Attempt()`**.
+1. Call **`Retrier.Attempt`**.
 Pass
     1. **`Action<int> action`/`Func<int, T> func`** — your delegate to attempt, and possibly retry if it throws exceptions.
-The attempt number will be passed as the `int` parameter, starting with `0` before the first attempt.
+The attempt number will be passed as the `int` parameter, starting with `0` before the first attempt, and `1` before the first retry.
 If this func returns a `Task`, it will be awaited to determine if it threw an exception.
-    1. **`int maxAttempts`** — the total number of times the delegate is allowed to run in this invocation, equal to `1` initial attempt plus up to `maxAttempts - 1` retries if it throws an exception.
+    1. **`int? maxAttempts`** — the total number of times the delegate is allowed to run in this invocation, equal to `1` initial attempt plus up to `maxAttempts - 1` retries if it throws an exception.
 Must be at least 1, if you pass 0 it will clip to 1.
 Defaults to 2.
 For infinite retries, pass `null`.
-    1. **`Func<int, TimeSpan> delay`** — how long to wait between attempts, as a function of the attempt number.
-The upcoming attempt number will be passed as a parameter, starting with `1` before the second attempt.
+    1. **`Func<int, TimeSpan>? delay`** — how long to wait between attempts, as a function of the number of retries that have already run, starting with `0` after the first attempt and before the first retry.
 You can return a constant `TimeSpan` for a fixed delay, or pass longer values for subsequent attempts to implement, for example, exponential backoff.
 Optional, defaults to `null`, which means no delay.
 The minimum value is `0`, the maximum value is `int.MaxValue` (`uint.MaxValue - 1` starting in .NET 6), and values outside this range will be clipped.
-    1. **`Func<Exception, bool> isRetryAllowed`** — whether the delegate is permitted to execute again after a given `Exception` instance.
+    1. **`Func<Exception, bool>? isRetryAllowed`** — whether the delegate is permitted to execute again after a given `Exception` instance.
 Return `true` to allow or `false` to deny retries.
 For example, you may want to retry after HTTP 500 errors since subsequent requests may succeed, but stop after the first failure for an HTTP 403 error which probably won't succeed if the same request is sent again.
-Optional, defaults to retrying on all exceptions besides `OutOfMemoryException`.
+Optional, `null` defaults to retrying on all exceptions besides `OutOfMemoryException`.
     1. **`Action beforeRetry`/`Func<Task> beforeRetry`** — a delegate to run extra logic between attempts, for example, if you want to log a message or perform any cleanup before the next attempt.
 Optional, defaults to not running anything between attempts.
     1. **`CancellationToken cancellationToken`** — used to cancel the attempts and delays before they have all completed.
 Optional, defaults to no cancellation token.
-When cancelled, `Attempt()` throws a `TaskCancelledException`.
+When cancelled, `Attempt` throws a `TaskCancelledException`.
-1. If your delegate returns a value, it will be returned by `Attempt()`.
+1. If your delegate returns a value, it will be returned by `Attempt`.

-<a id="example"></a>
 ### Example

 #### Send at most 5 HTTP requests, 2 seconds apart, until a 200 response is received